fluffyhuffy/test/README.md

 ### 0-day village.
 Nest, Amazon, Samsung, Netgear and many others!

-##How to participate?
+## How to participate?
-Simply introduce yoursel
+Simply introduce yourself in the Village Room, do not be shy to ask questions and help!